-If you’re repeatedly finding pill bugs in your home or business, there is likely a large population of them living and breeding near the building foundation.
+If you’re repeatedly finding pill bugs in your home, there is likely a large population of them living and breeding near the building foundation.
 They typically use door seal cracks to enter homes.
 However, they typically dry out and die inside unless they find a damp basement to survive in.
 They need water to live.
-If they show up in your home or business often, this could signal an issue with dampness somewhere inside.
+If they show up in your home often, this could signal an issue with dampness somewhere inside.
 This could also mean there are entry points that need to be sealed.

 Pill bugs aren’t a pantry pest – if they manage to survive inside, they will be hiding in potentially moist areas such as basements, crawl spaces, or indoor plants.